Menu 0203 129 88 66

 Can you change your policy term?

-Another thing to consider when your life changes are whether you need to change the term of your life insurance policy.
+Another thing to consider when your life changes is whether you need to change the term of your life insurance policy.

 If, for example, you have a young family and are now taking out a 30-year mortgage, it might be more appropriate to have a longer policy term.
 This will ensure that your loved ones are taken care of financially if life becomes more challenging.